Jekyll Island: Plantation era

 Christophe du Bignon and his family arrived here from France in 1792 as refugees from the violence of the French Revolution against the elite.
-Du Bignon developed a prosperous plantation, based on African slavery, which he introduced to the island.
+Du Bignon developed a prosperous plantation based on African slavery.
 After he died in 1825, his son Henri Charles Du Bignon inherited the property.
 Under the new ownership of Henri Charles the plantation continued to prosper, as evidenced by the 1850 census.

 On November 28, 1858, fifty years after the importation of slaves to the United States was prohibited, the ship The Wanderer landed on Jekyll Island with 465 slaves.
 This was the next-to-last successful shipment of slaves to American soil from Africa.

 By 1860, the plantations on Jekyll had declined in productivity, as the markets had changed and the soil became exhausted.
 By 1862 when Union Army troops arrived, the Du Bignon plantation was completely deserted.
 After the American Civil War ended, the Du Bignon family returned to the island.
 Henri Charles divided the island among his four children.

 In 1875 John Eugene Du Bignon, a nephew, became owner of property on the island.
 He inherited the southern third of the island from his father and intended to build a house.